xebialabs/xl-release-kubernetes-operator/documentation/docs/manual/change-namespace-for-xlr-10.3.md

 sidebar_position: 11
 ---

-# How to change namespace in case there is release already running in the default namespace (parallel option)
+# How to change namespace in case there is release already running in the default namespace

 ## Prerequisites
 - The kubectl command-line tool